 This course serves as an introduction to some of the major ideas, arguments and methods of ancient Greek philosophy, based on a close study of selected works by Plato (427-347 BC) and Aristotle (384-322 BC).
 We will focus on topics in ethics (especially virtue and its relation to knowledge) and metaphysics (especially views of causal explanation).
 The emphasis will be on understanding the reasoning behind what may be very unfamiliar positions on issues that remain central to philosophical reflection.
 Where the issues are ethical, we will need to take account of the influence of Socrates (469-399 BC).
 Where the issues are metaphysical, we will need to consider some of the pre-Socratic background.

 Around the beginning of the 17th century, European philosophy entered a period of creative upheaval during which central features of previous thinkers’ views of the world were widely rejected.
 The aim of this class is to investigate some of the most prominent alternative views of nature and our place in it that came to be defended by “modern” philosophers.
 What kinds of things exist?
 How do minds relate to physical things?
 What is the nature of causation?
 What capacities do we have for knowledge?
-We will examine approaches to these questions in writings by Descartes (1596-1650), Elisabeth of Bohemia (1618-80), Anne Conway (1631-79), John Locke (1632-1704), Berkeley (1685-1753), Hume (1711-1776), and Kant (1724-1804).
+We will examine approaches to these questions in writings by René Descartes (1596-1650), Elisabeth of Bohemia (1618-80), Anne Conway (1631-79), John Locke (1632-1704), George Berkeley (1685-1753), David Hume (1711-76), and Immanuel Kant (1724-1804).